 - A final conference to address violations and penalties

-- Limited investigation -- A “limited” investigation centers only on a particular employee or group of employees, a specific department, a particular employment practice (such as child labor violations) and/or a defined period of time.
+- Limited investigation.
+A “limited” investigation centers only on a particular employee or group of employees, a specific department, a particular employment practice (such as child labor violations) and/or a defined period of time.
 A limited investigation does not probe into the employer’s general practices or areas that are not mentioned in the initial complaint.

-- Office audit -- This approach allows you to produce affidavits and requested documentation at a DOL office and does not involve an on-site visit.
+- Office audit.
+This approach allows you to produce affidavits and requested documentation at a DOL office and does not involve an on-site visit.

-- Self-audit -- Some investigators will allow you to conduct your own internal review of the complaints made.
+- Self-audit.
+Some investigators will allow you to conduct your own internal review of the complaints made.
 In a self-audit, you compute any back wages owed and report the results to the investigator for review.

-- Conciliation -- In many cases, you and the DOL can consent to a quick resolution, such as payment of back wages to the employee or small group of employees.
+- Conciliation.
+In many cases, you and the DOL can consent to a quick resolution, such as payment of back wages to the employee or small group of employees.
 The matter is then resolved without an investigation.

 While it’s up to the DOL investigator to determine the type of investigation to conduct, it’s in your best interest to limit the scope as much as possible, preferably handling it as conciliation or self-audit.
 By avoiding a full investigation, you will save time and legal costs, and you may have a better chance of avoiding back-wage assessments and other penalties.

-Other tips for navigating an FLSA investigation:
+Here are some additional tips for navigating an FLSA investigation: